We offer and deliver solutions that make sense.

 Agile Retainers & Maintenance

 The agile methodology makes use of concurrent and rapid application development where phases are carried out in weekly or bi-weekly sprints with reviews.
-This modern approach requires high-level client involvement and is suited to large projects as the deliverables are prioritised by importance with project flexibility.
+Popularized by the Manifesto for Agile Software Development in 2001, this modern approach requires high-level client involvement and is suited to larger projects.
+Its deliverables are prioritised by importance with project flexibility and continue to improve at every stage.

 Advantages of Agile Methodology: